ItsKirby69/MineDusty/README.md

 ***Sandbox only (for now)***
 </div>

-# MineDustyAdd commentMore actions
+# MineDusty
-This mod originates from an old project of mine.
-It brings life (literally) into Mindustry with various Trees, plants, and much more!
+This mod aims to add more life into the game (literally!).
+Adding trees, shrubs, plants, and new environments to explore!
+The new green, luscious planet will have you fight against nature to excavate the resources within.
 Showcases will be shown in the Mindustry discord's Modding forums (tba).

+*Please note that everything is experimental and are subject to be changed/edited/removed.Add commentMore actions You are guaranteed to find bugs, unfinished content and more!!1!*

 Contact me thru discord `itsdakirby69` or create a issue here in github!

-*Please note that everything is experimental and are subject to be changed/edited/removed.Add commentMore actions You are guaranteed to find bugs, unfinished content and more!!1!*

 Visit the **[Trello board](https://trello.com/b/1wTgcEBs/minedusty)** to see goals and planned features!